- Must visit

 Discover the best of Pordenone — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pordenone trip today.

-Tipping is modest.
-Service may be included.
-Round up or leave EUR 1-2 at cafes, 5-10% for very good restaurant service, and round up taxis.
+Service is often included or modest.
+Round up at cafes, leave 5-10% at restaurants for good service, and round up taxi fares.

 Official public transport app

-Pordenone Railway Station, Pordenone -> Piazza XX Settembre, Pordenone
+Pordenone Railway Station -> Piazzale XX Settembre, Pordenone

 Find answers to the most common questions about traveling from Marghera to Pordenone by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Pordenone, this guide helps you travel smarter and with confidence.